Expensify/Bedrock/docs/blockchain.md

 To be clear, Bedrock is not a "public" blockchain, like Bitcoin -- it is not designed to synchronize a series of records between thousands or millions of anonymous peers over the open internet.
 Rather, Bedrock uses a "private" blockchain, meaning that a small cluster of servers (3-6) operating in a controlled environment connect to each other on an equal footing to synchronize a historical record of commits, and apply them in the same order.

 ## The Journal
-Under the hood it works like this:
+With chained hashes (the default), it works like this:

 * Journal entries have three columns:
     * `id` - Simple monotonic index